ACADEV1/.github/docs/management/volunteer/README.md

 <br>

 ### [Assign a task 📖](https://github.com/ACADEV1/.github/blob/dev/docs/management/volunteer/task/README.md)
-When a developer is wanting to do a task on a project, this is how to outline, assign and track the task.
+When you want to assign a developer to do a task on a project, this is guide shows how.